Bachelor of Science in Education in Secondary Education

 School Administrator

-School administrators, such as principals and vice-principals, are crucial in managing school operations and supporting teachers and students.
-They oversee academic programs, manage staff, and work to create a positive and effective learning environment for all students and staff members on campus.
+School administrators, including principals and assistant principals, play a key role in leading school operations and supporting teachers and students.
+They oversee academic programs, manage staff, and promote a positive, effective learning environment that supports student success and professional collaboration across the school community.

 Curriculum Specialist